AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >
 >The **[!UICONTROL Discover]** workspace is only available if the **Audience discovery** use case was enabled [during the connection proccess](../connect/establishing-connections.md#connection-settings).
 For more information about use cases, refer to the [manage projects](./manage-projects.md#project-use-cases) guide.

-After [creating a project](/help/guide/collaborate/manage-projects.md), you can now compare your audiences and against your collaborators.
-This helps you identify relevant audiences for campaigns and decide which audiences to send to publishers for activation.
+After [creating a project](/help/guide/collaborate/manage-projects.md), you can compare your audiences against your collaborators.
+This helps you identify relevant audiences for campaigns and decide which ones to send to publishers for activation.

 >[!IMPORTANT]
 >